makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP69.md

 - Total Budget Cap: The hard limit voted on by Governance.
 - Breakdown of Team for the budget period.
+- Requested monthly is 108.5K vs 82.4K in the prior budget, a 32% increase.

 ## Specification